Having problem with elementor page builder on genesis child theme

 I read somewhere that eIementor doesn’t work on child themes so now I am thinking to use Divi Page Builder but I am worried that it will slow down my site speed.
 Would it be a wise decision to use Divi Page Builder on my website?

 I would need your suggestions.
-Is my blog worth the shot for good speedy website or should I try some other way?
+Is this the best choice for good speedy website or should I try some other way?

-Kindly have a look at my blog https://bikereviewshub.com and please give some good suggestions because I have a lot of expectation from my blog for future bike tours.